Achieving Model Fairness in Vertical Federated Learning: Problem Formulation

-A smaller DEO requires the loss function values associated with the two protected groups to be close, which further indicates the fairness of the model with respect to the protected group.
-Based on this notion, the following {DEO constraint} is developed in \cite{donini2018empirical}:
+A smaller DEO requires the loss function values associated with the two protected groups to be closer to each other, which further indicates the better fairness of the model with respect to the protected group.
+Based on this notion, the following {DEO constraint} is developed by Donini et al.~\cite{donini2018empirical}:

 where $\varepsilon\geq 0$ represents the maximum unfairness one can tolerate.
-When \eqref{def:fairness_constraint} is satisfied for a machine learning model, this model is said to be $\varepsilon$-{fair}.
+When Equation~\eqref{def:fairness_constraint} is satisfied by a machine learning model, the model is said to be $\varepsilon$-{fair}.

-Now we formulate the task of training fair models in VFL.
-In this task, a group of $K$ parties, under the coordination of a trustworthy {cloud server}, aim to collaboratively training a fair and accurate model without intruding the data privacy of any party.
-We assume that the server and all the data parties possess the labels and the protected group information.
-This standard assumption in VFL \cite{liu2019communication} is satisfied typically via task initialization.
+{ Now we formulate the task of training fair models in VFL.
+In this task, a group of $K$ parties, under the coordination of a trustworthy {cloud server}, aim to collaboratively train a fair and accurate model without intruding on the data privacy of any party.
+We assume two types of data parties, \textit{active party} and \textit{passive party}, where the former refers to those who initiate the task and have the information about the labels, the sensitive attributes, and the loss function; while the latter does not.
+More specifically, for an active data party $k$, it has the following information